timocheu/EcommerceProject_Group1_BSCS/README.md

       // Remove tseslint.configs.recommended and replace with this tseslint.configs.recommendedTypeChecked,
-      // Alternatively, use this for stricter rules tseslint.configs.strictTypeChecked,
+      // Alternatively, use this for the stricter rules tseslint.configs.strictTypeChecked,
       // Optionally, add this for stylistic rules tseslint.configs.stylisticTypeChecked,